aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-header-manipulation/custom-hyperlink-rendering-in-csharp/_index.md

 ### Where can I find more information about Aspose.Email for .NET?

-You can find detailed documentation and code examples for Aspose.Email for .NET in the [official documentation](https://reference.aspose.com/email/net).
+You can find detailed documentation and code examples for Aspose.Email for .NET in the [Aspose.Email for .NET API Reference](https://reference.aspose.com/email/net).

 ## Conclusion